 To praise the ideational, I paint

-strokes on canvas ( technically "digital painting" )
+strokes on sheets of paper ( technically "vector art" )

 About my printed/ painted graphic work

 I'm sure art can not be taught. – Instructive anyway for students is to admire artists of the past.
 When I studied at the Weimar Bauhaus University there were the famous murals by Oskar Schlemmer on the walls.

 Reality is always a distortion field.
 (This statement is a little different from the famous RDF one about Steve Jobs.) – Facts? - filtering, hiding and particular interests are the more important properties associated with "facts".

 Roy Lichtenstein described pop art as industrial painting.
 While his parallel stripes and Ben-Day dots are actually hand-painted he tried to give them a look of 'industrially made' from the distance.